 An Audit Committee has been established to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
 The Audit Committee will normally meet at least three times a year.
 The Audit Committee is chaired by Vikki Macleod and its other members are Max Thowless-Reeves and George Elliott.
 The Chief Financial Officer, Chief Executive Officer and other senior management attend meetings by invitation and the Committee also meets the external auditors without management present.
 Vikki Macleod, as chair of the Audit Committee has recent and relevant financial experience.

 “Executive Directors’ remuneration should be designed to promote the long-term success of the company.
 Performance-related elements should be transparent, stretching and rigorously applied.”

 The Company has established a Remuneration Committee to assist the Board in this area.
-This Committee comprises non-executive directors and is chaired by Max Thowless-Reeves and its other members are George Elliott and Martin Pengelley.
+This Committee comprises non-executive directors and is chaired by George Elliott and its other members are Max Thowless-Reeves and Vikki Macleod.
 When appropriate Pedro Simoes, as Chief Executive Officer, is invited to attend meetings (except where matters under review by the Committee relate to him).

-The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, and monitor the level and structure of remuneration for senior management, this includes:
+The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, and monitors the level and structure of remuneration for senior management, this includes:

 - making recommendations to the Board on the Company’s policy on Directors’ and senior staff remuneration, and to oversee long-term incentive plans (including share option schemes);